hapax/hapax.github.io/assets/teaching.md

 They appear to have the most potential.
 But what if walking is a skill that can be *developed*, rather than a natural ability, like double-jointedness, you're either born with or not?
-If so, then just taking natural walkers ignores a huge reservoir of
+If so, then just taking natural walkers cuts us off from a huge reservoir of
 talent: the students who could become good hikers if they were motivated to walk.

 There is a simple way to develop good hikers and maximise access to